GordianDotNet/VSMonoDebugger/README.md

 # Known Issues

-- [ ] Support prerequisite Microsoft.VisualStudio.Component.MonoDebugger without copying the dlls
+- [ ] Support prerequisite Microsoft.VisualStudio.Component.MonoDebugger without copying the dlls (Makes problems with Xamarin's debugger)
+**If you are using Xamarin and debugging fails, please disable VSMonoDebugger!**

 - [ ] Support settings in an [Options Page](https://msdn.microsoft.com/en-us/library/bb166195.aspx)
 - [ ] Code has to be refactored for better error logging
 - [ ] Why can't the Mono.Cecil.Pdb.NativePdbReaderProvider type be found in Visual Studio to support pdb files?
 - [ ] When using the ProvideAutoLoad attribute, your package (VSMonoDebugger.VSMonoDebuggerPackage) class should derive from AsyncPackage instead of Package to improve performance.
 Read more about using AsyncPackage here: https://aka.ms/asyncpackage.
+**Visual Studio 2019 shows a warning**

 # Solved Issues